 • Interruption of intra-domiciliary vectorial transmission in Latin America.

-We contribute to the research of improved treatments (partnership with DNDi), establishing Public-Private partnerships with national programs improving treatment accessibility/affordability and partnering with academics/patients associations for expanding awareness.
+We contribute to the research of improved solutions, establishing Public-Private Partnerships with national programs improving treatment accessibility/affordability and partnering with academics/patients associations for expanding awareness.